 Nearly all courses are being taught in person, and faculty members are expected to teach on campus.
 There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although in rare cases, some larger lecture courses may be conducted remotely (with discussion sections being held primarily in person).

 Accommodating students who can’t attend class

 It is recommended that instructors design class assessments that can easily be completed by students who were absent and that can be transferred to a remote environment if remote instruction becomes necessary.

-Dealing with violations of health and safety guidelines
+Dealing with violations of campus COVID protocols

+Instructors are encouraged to report repeat violations to the Office of Student Conduct at firstname.lastname@example.org or 310-825-387.
+In addition, reports of violations may be made anonymously through UCLA’s whistleblower hotline at 800-403-4744.
 Reports of violations will generally be processed within one business day, and a determination will be made whether the violation was willful or not.
 Students with willful violations, repeated violations or violations believed to have resulted in COVID-19 infections will face disciplinary measures up to and including exclusion from campus.

 If faculty members or TAs demonstrate repeated noncompliance with health and safety protocols, a complaint can be made to the instructor’s department chair, divisional dean, academic personnel officer or the dean of students.

 For full details of UCLA’s protocol on compliance and violations, see Compliance With Safety Measures (PDF).